mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 b = range(1000000)
 ```

-In fact, if you compare the length of both variables using len, both returns a million and the comparision operator returns True.
+In fact, if you compare the length of both variables using len, both return a million, and the comparison operator returns True.

 ```python
 len(a)